Aluzinc Curragated Steel Sheet or Coil in High Quality

 Usually within thirty working days after receiving buyer’s advance payment or LC.
 We will arrange the factory manufacturing as soon as possible.
 The cargo readiness usually takes 15-30 days, but the shipment will depend on the vessel situation.

-- Q: What are the different surface protection methods for steel sheets?
+- Q: What are the different joining methods for steel sheets?

-- Q: Are steel sheets suitable for electrical applications?
+- Q: Can steel sheets be used for noise reduction purposes?

-- Q: Can steel sheets be used for electrical motors?
+- Q: Can steel sheets be used for construction equipment?

 Send your message to us